Summer Bay: Pier Diner

 In 2008, the structure of The Beachside Diner became unsafe as result of aftershocks from the 1996 earthquake and the building was condemned.
 The Diner was relocated to its current location as The Pier Diner; originally this Diner was located in a room to the left of the Kitchen which was central to the building with a room to the right being used as a youth centre known as The Den, this was started by Leah as a tribute to her late husband Dan.
 As The Den struggled to survive financially Leah made a decision to close The Den with The Pier Diner then moving to the location of The Den.
 The room used for the original Pier Diner was then used only as an additional store room.
 Belle Taylor and Aden Jefferies previously worked at the Diner before Belle's death and Aden's departure.
 Roman Harris, who owned a third of the business also left the Bay to serve a prison sentence.

 On Australia Day 2010 a riot took place outside the Diner, which resulted in the Diner being badly damaged by fire.
 The Diner was given a major makeover inside with there now being two sets of sliding glass doors leading onto a terraced area overlooking the pier and one set of sliding glass doors on the opposite wall reflecting the real life location of the Pier Diner.
 The kitchen is now located to the left of the building and toilets on the right with the dining area central to the building, scenes can be filmed facing all walls as it is a 4-walled set unlike the previous set.

 Leah scales back her work as she is employed at Summer Bay High School, however, she does some casual shifts and continues to own her half of the diner.
 Chris Harrington (Johnny Ruffo) unintentionally poisons some diners, as well as Alf and Leah, when he uses Death cap mushrooms in a risotto.
 Irene considers closing the diner permanently when there are no customers, but business soon picks up.
 Employees since then have included Olivia Fraser Richards, Skye Peters, Brody Morgan, Gemma Parata and Chloe Anderson.

 Summer Bay High School

 The local co-ed high school for students aged 12–18.
 It is also used as a shelter in extreme weather conditions such as cyclones and has been the scene of a hostage situation.
 During Donald Fisher's reign as principal, Adult Evening classes were often held.
 The school was rebuilt in 1996 following a major earthquake that occurred in Summer Bay that year.
 In 2011, a storm occurred and did a great deal of damage, rendering the building unsafe.
 The school was rebuilt at the start of the 2012 school year.
-Most of the younger characters attend the school, and many of the adult characters have worked there including:
+Most of the younger characters attend the school, and many of the adult characters have worked there.